top of page

 Editor

-Stephen Brophy is the winner of the 2021 Montana Prize in Fiction.
-He was a recipient of a Munster Literature Centre Mentoring Fellowship.
-His short stories appear in Winter Papers, Cutbank, The Honest Ulsterman, The Waxed Lemon, and Bat City Review among others.
+Stephen Brophy is the winner of the 2021 Montana Prize in Fiction and the Silver Apples Magazine Short Story Competition.
+He was a recipient of a Munster Literature Centre Mentoring Fellowship and an Agility Award from the Arts Council of Ireland.
+His short stories appear in Winter Papers, The Irish Independent, Cutbank, The Honest Ulsterman, The Waxed Lemon, and Bat City Review among others.
 He lives in Cork with his fiancée and two sons.

 stephen brophy image.jpg